olavea/olavea/content/blog/2024/01/11-practice-your-dev-task-like-you-bake-a-chocolate-muffin/index.md

 ![chocolate muffin](https://pbs.twimg.com/media/GDj-ksYW8AA8aI3?format=jpg&name=small)

 Sounds easy?
 No, of course not.
 If personalized prepping of a dev-task for skill-building wasn't hard, more devs would do it.
-Prep your dev-tasks right and now you have a competitive advantage.
+Prep your dev-tasks right and NOW you have a competitive advantage.

 ![chocolate muffin](https://pbs.twimg.com/media/GDj_LvNWEAABjs3?format=jpg&name=small)